gashon/analytics-sdk/README.md

 ### Click Event Tracking

 To enable click event tracking, set `trackClickEvents ` to true in your `Analytics` component or `useAnalytics` hook.
 Attach a `data-tracking-label` attribute to any HTML element you wish to track.
 When the element is clicked, a payload containing the label and additional click data is sent to your specified endpoint.

+### Mouse Event Tracking

+The `trackMouseMovement` and `mouseMovementSamplingRate` props allow you to track a users cursor on the screen at a given interval.
+All collected data (`MouseTrackEvent[]`) is sent when the user leaves the page.

 ### API